JAMES MADISON and the Struggle for the BILL of RIGHTS

 These two competing organizations each have founders, doctrines and books, but they have wholly different purposes.

 Both are missionary and exclusivistic.
 But look again at the timelines.
 What else happened in the 300 year gap?
-See a follow-up article in a few weeks.

 Was Islam patterned on Christianity with a left-hand twist?
 Does history tell the truth?